-In the main, Hausa music excels on its vocal qualities-with Hausa musicians producing songs of utter philosophical and poetic strength, reflecting Hausa proverbs-rather than instrumental virtuosity.
+Hausa music excels on its vocal qualities-with Hausa musicians producing songs of utter philosophical and poetic strength, reflecting Hausa proverbs-rather than instrumental virtuosity.
 This came about essentially because the Hausa use orality as an instrument of cultural expression.
 Thus the most distinctive characteristic of mainstream traditional Hausa musicians are their client-focused nature.
-They are either singing for a courtier, an emir, a wealthy person or an infamous person.
-Even in what may be termed 'orchestras' comprising of many backing instrumentalists, the instruments tended to be of the same category-predominantly percussion.
-When Hausa societies became more cosmopolitan, and began to absorb influences from other cultures, mixed-mode instrumental groups started to appear, combining drums with a goge, kukuma (fiddles) leading the orchestra.
+They are generally either singing for a courtier, an emir, a wealthy person, or an infamous person.
+Even in what may be termed "orchestras" comprising many back-up instrumentalists, the instruments tended to be of the same category-predominantly percussion.
+When Hausa societies became more cosmopolitan and began to absorb influences from other cultures, mixed-mode instrumental groups started to appear, combining drums with goge (violins), and kukuma (fiddles).
 Rarely are there musical combos with string, percussion and wind instruments in the same band.

-Traditional Hausa music and musicians were often divided into specific categories, just like any music genre.
-In one of the most comprehensive studies of this categorization, Gusau (1996) in a biographical study of 33 Hausa classical to modernist musicians provided at least four categories.
-The first was Makadan Yaki (those who sang for armies) and who flourished from mid-19th century up to 1920.
-Singing for palace armies of Sokoto territories such as Gobir, Kebbi, and Argungu, these included Wari Mai Zarin Gobir (d.
+Traditional Hausa music and musicians were often divided into specific categories, just like any musical genre.
+In one of the most comprehensive studies of this categorization, Gusau (1996) in a biographical study of 33 Hausa classical to modernist musicians, provided at least four categories.
+The first was Makadan Yaki, or those who sang for armies and flourished from the mid-nineteenth century up to 1920.
+Singing for palace armies of Sokoto territories such as Gobir, Kebbi, and Argungu, these musicians included Wari Mai Zarin Gobir (d.
 1800), Ata Mai Kurya (d.
 1899), Kara Buzu Mai Kan Kuwa (d.
-1920), etc. Their instruments included zari (any piece of equipment used for musical tonation, e.g. a ring beaten with a metal rod), kurya (a variety of drum) and molo (a three-stringed 'guitar') each accompanied with a backing choir.
+1920), etc. Their instruments included zari (any piece of equipment used for musical tonality, e.g. a ring beaten with a metal rod), kurya (a variety of drum) and molo (a three-stringed "guitar") each accompanied with a backing choir.

-The second category extended the musical influences from 1900, and are referred to as Makadan Sarakuna (Palace musicians) - centering their musical instrumentation around drum orchestras in Emir's palaces.
-Again found predominantly around Sokoto basin, these included Salihu Jankiɗi Sakkwato (1852-1973), Ibrahim Narambaɗa Isa (1875-1960), Muhammadu Sarkin Taushin Sarkin Katsina (1911-1990), Musa Ɗan Kwairo (1909-1991), Sa'idu Faru (b.1932), and Sani Aliyu Ɗan Dawo Yauri (b.
-1949) among others.
+The second category extended the musical influences from 1900, and is referred to as Makadan Sarakuna (palace musicians).
+Their musical instrumentation centered around drum orchestras in emir's palaces.
+Again found predominantly around the Sokoto basin, these included Salihu Jankidi Sakkwato (1852-1973), Ibrahim Narambada Isa (1875-1960),

+Muhammadu Sarkin Taushin Sarkin Katsina (1911-1990), Musa 'Dan Kwairo (1909-1991), Sa'idu Faru (b.
+1932), and Sani Aliyu 'Dan Dawo Yauri (b.
+1949), among others.
 Classicists of Hausa traditional music, their main music style was based on a variety of drumming accompanied by slow mournful and elegant vocals, as befitting one in the presence of royalty.
-The main drums were kotso (a drum with only one diaphragm), taushi (a conical drum with only one diaphragm, beaten softly), kuru (a long drum about three feet long), turu (a large drum).
-Although predominantly court musicians, nevertheless they use their skills to sing about other issues such as political culture (mainly colonial independence), importance of traditional culture, and others.
+The main drums were kotso (a drum with only one diaphragm), taushi (a conical drum with only one diaphragm, beaten softly), kuru (a long drum about three feet long), and turu (a large drum).
+Although predominantly court musicians, they employ their skills to sing about other issues such as political culture (mainly colonial independence), importance of traditional culture, and other themes.

-The third category of traditional Hausa musicians was Makadan Sana'a (those who sing for members of specific guilds and professions).
-Perhaps the most famous of these was Muhammadu Bawa Dan Anace (1916-1986) whose main, although not exclusive, specialty was singing for Hausa traditional boxers, the most famous of whom was Muhammadu Shago.
+The third category of traditional Hausa musicians was Makadan Sana'a who sing for members of specific guilds and professions.
+Perhaps the most famous of these was Muhammadu Bawa 'Dan Anace (1916-1986) whose main, although not exclusive, specialty was singing for Hausa traditional boxers, the most famous of whom was Muhammadu Shago.
 Dan Anace also sang for farmers and members of the aristocracy.

 However, the most eclectic category was the fourth category, Makadan Jama'a (popular singers).
-Although often singing for Emirs and other gentry, their predominant focus was on ordinary people and their extraordinary lives.
-And while the other category of musicians tended to favor the drum in its various incantations, popular singers used a variety of musical instruments, and incorporate a variety of styles and subject matter-marking a departure from a closeted traditional society to a more cosmopolitan product of transnational flow of music influences.
+Although often singing for emirs and other gentry, their predominant focus was on ordinary people and their extraordinary lives.
+And while the other category of musicians tended to favor the drum in its various incantations, popular singers used a variety of musical instruments, and incorporated a variety of styles and subject matter-marking a departure from a closeted traditional society to a more cosmopolitan product of the transnational flow of music influences.